 How are intricate plastic parts made?

 There are many ways to make plastic parts, but the only way to mass-produce quality parts is by injection molding.
 At first it may seem like this is a simple process, but in fact it is not — designing the case and all the tooling is not much easier than designing electronics.
 This is why you can easily spot cheap products by low-quality plastic.
 Looking for new tools to improve your company?
 These liquid filling machines are trusted by hundreds of companies nationwide.
+Furthermore, you can make your equipment last longer by using lubricants like Altemp when applied correctly.

 The molds can be incredibly intricate and can be CNC machined as well like the ones shown in the picture below from the article.